Case study: settlement for nerve damage caused by surgery

 Nerve damage can occur for a number of reasons, including medical negligence.
-If your nerve injury has occurred because of sub-standard care, you may be able to make a claim for compensation.
+If your nerve injury has occurred because of sub-standard care, you may be able to make a compensation claim for nerve damage.

 Our nervous system is incredibly fragile.
-Nerves carry commands from our brain to the various parts of our body, but if a nerve is damaged it can lead to ongoing pain, numbness and – in more serious cases – significant disability arising from paralysis or reduced mobility.
+Nerves carry commands from our brain to the various parts of our body, but if a nerve is damaged, it can lead to ongoing pain and numbness.
+In more serious cases, nerve damage can result in significant disability as a result of paralysis or reduced mobility.

-Whilst serious nerve injuries are relatively rare, if you’ve been affected it’s important that you speak to a specialist medical negligence solicitor.
-Our experienced team has dealt with claims involving nerves that have been trapped or severed during surgery, as demonstrated by this case study.
+Whilst serious nerve injuries are relatively rare, if you’ve been affected, it’s important that you speak to a specialist medical negligence solicitor.
+Our experienced team have dealt with claims involving nerves that have been trapped or severed during surgery, as demonstrated by this case study.

-Our client, Mr C, underwent surgery to repair an inguinal hernia, during which the surgeon noted and removed a small hernia sac with a large lipoma.
-Mr C was in considerable pain after the operation so was kept in hospital overnight nefore being discharged with the prescription painkillers.
+Our client, Mr C, had surgery to repair an inguinal hernia.
+During the operation, the surgeon noted and removed a small hernia sac with a large lipoma.
+Mr C was in considerable pain after the operation so was kept in hospital overnight.
+He was then discharged with prescription painkillers.

-Our client continued to suffer with persistent pain in his groin which worsened over the following months.
-He returned to the hospital for a laparoscopic exploration of the groin the following year, but his symptoms failed to improve and he was referred for a pain management assessment.
+Mr C continued to suffer with persistent pain in his groin which got worse over the following months.
+He returned to the hospital the following year for a laparoscopic exploration of the groin.
+However, his symptoms didn’t improve and he was referred for a pain management assessment.

-We obtained a report on Mr C’s prognosis and were advised by our expert that Mr C’s condition was permanent, with no prospect of improvement.
+We obtained a report on Mr C’s prognosis and our expert advised us that Mr C’s condition was permanent, with no prospect of improvement.
 His continued groin pain limited his mobility and his ability to perform the normal activities of daily life.
 He was also no longer able to continue his hobbies and was forced to reduce his working hours.

-The defendant hospital disputed liability but despite this, the claim went on to settle out of court for
+The defendant hospital disputed liability.
+However, despite this, the claim for nerve damage went on to settle out of court for £120,000.